No9/tide-morth-example/README.md

 ## Comments

-* Fast development for simple CRUD apps as no data access layer is defined as a decorated struct - See models/cities.rs
+* Fast development for simple CRUD apps as no data access layer is defined just as a decorated struct - See models/cities.rs

 * Accessible to developers familiar with Javascript constructs